5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 Creating a Layout-ID for AppleALC is possibly one of the more challenging tasks for "regular" hackintosh users who are not programmers (me included).
 It's not only challenging and time consuming, it's also confusing and requires a lot of tools and prep work.
 So let's get it out the way right away.

 ### <a name='obtaining-an-audio-codec-dump-in-linux'></a>Obtaining an Audio CODEC dump in Linux
 Unfortunately, Codec dumps obtained with Clover/OpenCore can't be processed by the tools required to convert and visualize the data inside of them.
-Codec dumps created in Linux, however, can be processed by these tools just fine.[^2]
+Codec dumps created in Linux, however, can be processed by these tools just fine.[^1]

 Therefore, we need to use (a live version of) Linux to create the codec dump without having to actually install Linux.
 We can use Ventoy for this.
 It prepares a USB flash drive which can run almost any ISO directly without having to create a USB installer.

+**NOTE**: If you can live without a schematic of the Codec dump, you *can* work with the dumps created with Clover and OpenCore (continue with Chapter V in this case).
+In Clover, you just have to hit `F8` in the Boot menu to create the dump.
+It will be stored in EFI/CLOVER/misc folder.
+Dumping the Audio Codec in OpenCore requires the debug version.
+It's described in the [Debugging Section](https://github.com/5T33Z0/OC-Little-Translated/tree/main/K_Debugging#using-opencores-sysreport-feature).

-[^2]: When I compared the dumps obtained with Clover and Linux, I noticed that the one created in Linux contained almost twice the data (293 vs 172 lines).
+[^1]: When I compared the dumps obtained with Clover and Linux, I noticed that the one created in Linux contained almost twice the data (293 vs 172 lines).
 I guess this is because Linux dynamically discovers the paths of an audio codec through a graph traversal algorithm.
 And in cases where the algorithm fails, it uses a huge lookup table of patches specific to each Codec.
 My guess is that this additional data is captured in the Codec dump as well.

 #### <a name='preparing-a-usb-flash-drive-for-running-linux-from-an-iso'></a>Preparing a USB flash drive for running Linux from an ISO
 Users who already have Linux installed can skip to "Dumping the Codec"!